Our 2023 Awards Finalists:

 This year’s All-Ireland Sustainability Awards are brought to you in partnership with:

-Our 2023 award trophies have been designed and created by Lisburn based artist, Ruthie Stewart of Orlaith’s Studio.
-To find out more about Ruthie click on the link.
+Our 2024 award trophies have been designed and created by North Coast artist, Babs Belshaw of The Blackheath Pottery.
+To find out more about Babs click on the link.

 Sustainable Tourism & Hospitality Initiative of the Year: